CIS3296SoftwareDesignF21/prj-02-thescheduler/README.md

 ***

 Tony, age 20 is a Junior who recently transfered to Temple Universuty, seeking a degree in Graphic Design.
-This is Tony's first time in philadelphia.
-Tony has hasnt been given a rundown on how to sign up for classes and is not familiar with temple system.
-He is very stressed because he does not know which classes he needs to take, and is worried that he will miss priorty registration thus missing the oppertunity to sign up for classes that he needs.Tony has been asking faculty if there is a website that will register course for him and recommend ones he should take for his major.
+This is Tony's first time in philadelphia and interacting with any of Temple registration features.
+Tony was not given a proper rundown on how to sign up for classes and is not familiar with temple system.
+He is very stressed because he does not know which classes he needs to take for his major, and is worried that he will miss priorty registration thus missing the oppertunity to sign up for classes that he needs.Tony has been asking faculty if there is a application that will register course for him in a timely manner and recommend ones he should take for his major.